 Rick and I often head to our favorite local ramen spot for a bowl of steaming hot noodles on Sundays.
 It’s a perfect, hearty meal after a long weekend of perhaps too much wine tasting.

 And, while I’ll often reach for a spicy miso based ramen, his favorite is the Tan Tan Ramen.

-I’d describe Tan Tan Noodles as having a much more creamy, nutty broth.
-They tasted a bit like peanut butter to me… And I decided that I needed to do some research into the recipe to find out what really was going on here.
+I’d describe them as having a much more creamy, nutty broth.
+They tasted a bit like peanut butter to me… and I decided that I needed to do some research into the recipe to find out what really was going on here.

 I prefer to make my Tan Tan Noodles with broth, but not super brothy like a traditional ramen.
 I use about half the broth as you would in a ramen noodle soup.
 Because the broth is so rich and creamy, I find that you don’t need as much as you would with a lighter clear-based broth.

 The ingredient making this ramen broth so rich & delicious is the peanut butter.
 An ingredient that I always have on hand.
 It’s such a versatile ingredient.
 I love adding it to savory recipes like these Grilled Lamb Chops with Spicy Peanut Sauce or these 20-Minute Sesame Chicken Noodles.

 🛒 Tan Tan Ramen ingredients

 - Green Onions

 - Black Bean Sauce – This packs a delicious salty, punch.
 You’ll find it in the asian foods aisle.